RozhakXD/BlueSky/README.md

 ![BlueSky](https://github.com/RozhakXD/BlueSky/assets/65714340/5a0b708e-ccaf-4049-9d14-739042fe6ac9)

 ## Description
-The BlueSky brute force tool is a sophisticated Python-based program specifically designed for educational purposes only.
-This powerful tool enables users to perform a wide range of actions on the BlueSky platform.
+BlueSky is an advanced Python-based brute force program specifically designed for educational purposes only.
+This powerful tool allows users to perform various actions on the BlueSky platform.

 The BlueSky brute force tool is built using a combination of Python scripts and JSON files to store and manage data.
 The tool's architecture is designed to be modular, allowing users to easily modify and extend its functionality.